liferay/liferay-docs/develop/tutorials/articles/280-configuration/01-making-apps-configurable/00-intro.markdown

 ## Fundamentals [](id=fundamentals)

-You don't need much prior knowledge to make your applications configurable, but you'll achieve a higher degree of configurability by understanding a few key concepts.
+You don't need much prior knowledge to make your applications configurable, but understanding a few key concepts is useful before diving into the code.

 **Typed Configuration**
 : The method described here uses *typed* configuration.
-This means that the application configuration isn't just a list of key-value pairs.
-The values can have types, like `Integer`, a list of `Strings`, a URL, etc. It's even possible to use your own custom types, although that's beyond the scope of this tutorial.
+The application configuration isn't just a list of key-value pairs.
+Values can have types, like `Integer`, a list of `Strings`, a URL, etc. It's even possible to use your own custom types, although that's beyond the scope of this tutorial.
 Typed configurations are easier to use than untyped configurations, and they prevent many programmatic errors.
 Related to this, the configuration options should be programmatically explicit, so that developers can use autocomplete in modern IDEs to find out all of the configuration options of a given application or one of its components.

 **Modularity**
 : Modern applications are *modular* and built as a collection of lightweight